-USACE has scoped the study in coordination with the non-federal partners and other regional agency stakeholders resulting in a working study estimate of $19.4M and six years of active study to complete the effort with the issuance of a Chief of Engineer’s Report.
-This study cost and schedule was given an interim exemption from the Assistant Secretary of the Army (Civil Works) on October 31, 2018, which has subsequently expired in September 2020, due to lack of continued federal funding in fiscal years 2020 and 2021.
+USACE has scoped the study in coordination with the non-federal partners and other regional agency stakeholders resulting in a working study estimate of $19.4M and six years to complete the study with the issuance of a Chief of Engineer’s Report.
+This study cost and schedule was given an interim exemption from the Assistant Secretary of the Army (Civil Works) on October 31, 2018.

 The initial focused array of alternatives have been formulated ranging from harbor-wide coastal storm risk management methods to land-based, perimeter CSRM methods, with three alternatives between.
 All alternatives are anticipated to also include complementary non-structural measures and natural and nature based features as appropriate.
 To be conservative, all other ongoing studies and projects by USACE and other agencies that can reasonably be expected to be implemented by 2022 are assumed to be in place as part of this study’s assumed future “without project” condition.
 Using USACE work plan and non-federal sponsor contributed funds, the study released an Interim Report on February 19, 2019 which identified the preliminary economic, environmental, engineering and other studies performed to date of these alternatives.
 Nine public meetings were held throughout the study area from March 2019 to November 2019 to present this report's findings.
 The Interim Report indicated that substantial coastal storm risk remains in vast regions of the study area even with the other planned efforts assumed to be in place.